 Business continuity planning will always be required and will prepare the organizations for the possibility of something going wrong.
 As long as leaders care about protecting their organizations from losses or closures, business continuity planning will continue to be around in one way or another.

-- Lack of Innovation
+1. Lack of Innovation

 Critics often feel that the field of business continuity planning has somewhat stagnated, and they are right to a certain extent.
-Many consultants are stuck in the past and they refuse to acknowledge that modern problems require modern solutions and a more agile approach in resolving them.
+Many consultants are stuck in the past, and they refuse to acknowledge that modern problems require modern solutions and a more agile approach in resolving them.

-Some would rather sell cookie-cutter templates or outdated software platforms, than work with organizations to create business continuity plans that really work for them.
+Some would rather sell cookie-cutter templates or outdated software platforms, than work with organizations to create business continuity plans that work for them.
 Unfortunately, this problem is not exclusive only to the business continuity planning profession.

 On the other hand, not everything that hasn’t changed in some time is useless.
 Many business continuity planning activities revolve around procedures that do not need to change much, as the time tested approach can be applied to any organization, regardless of their industry or size.

-- Management Disconnect
+2. Management Disconnect

 This issue is not an easy one to solve, but it is not a lost cause.
-Business continuity professionals need to develop a better understanding of what really drives senior management and learn how to engage them effectively.
+Business continuity professionals need to develop a better understanding of what drives senior management and learn how to engage them effectively.

 What the future holds?

-As long as the world we live in is unpredictable, organizations will always need to protect themselves and business continuity planning will ensure they are ready for unexpected.
+As long as the world we live in is unpredictable, organizations will always need to protect themselves, and business continuity planning will ensure they are ready for unexpected.